Classification: Tyrosine Kinase Inhibitor

 Erdafitinib is a tyrosine kinase inhibitor that blocks an enzyme called a fibroblast growth factor receptor (FGFR).
 It works by targeting receptors present on the cancer cells.
 By blocking these targets on cancer cells, tumor growth and angiogenesis (the development of a blood supply to the tumor) are blocked, causing cell death.
+This medication specifically targets FGFR2 or FGFR3 genetic mutations.
 Your oncology team will test your tumor for this genetic alteration, which must be present in order to receive the medication.

 How to Take Erdafitinib (Balversa™)